yuvalmGS/gigaspaces-wiki-jekyll/xap97net/getting-partial-results-using-the-projection-api.markdown

 You can use projections with the [Notify Container|Notify Container Component] when subscribing to notifications, or with the [Polling Container|Polling Container Component] when consuming space objects.
 You can also create a [Local View] with templates or a `View` using projections.
 The local view will maintain the relevant objects, but with the projected data - only with the projected properties.
 Projected properties can specify both dynamic or fixed properties and the usage is the same.
 As a result, when providing a projected property name which is not part of the fixed properties set, it will be treated as a dynamic property.
 If there is no dynamic property present with that name on an object which is a result of the query - that projection property will be ignored (and no exception will be raised).
 Please note that a result may contain multiple objects, each with different set of properties (fixed and dynamic), each object will be treated individually when applying the projections on it.

-(!)
-Space Iterator does not support projections
+{% exclamation %} Space Iterator does not support projections

 # Considerations